hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

                 ]
         }

 	b.
-Add the following parameters in the brocade cinder configuration for each section.
+Add the following parameters in the brocade cinder configuration under **config** for each section.

         {
               "section": "<SECTION_NAME>",